Machine Learning · OrevateAI

 What is Supervised Classification?

 At its core, supervised classification is a type of machine learning where an algorithm learns from a dataset that has been “labeled.”
 Think of it like a student learning with a teacher providing the correct answers.
 The algorithm’s goal is to learn a mapping from input features to output labels, so it can accurately predict the label for new, unseen data.
+This process is foundational for many AI applications we interact with daily, from email filtering to medical diagnosis.
+It’s all about teaching a machine to categorize things based on past examples.

 How Does Supervised Classification Work?